 1. Pull over to a shoulder as quickly as possible.
 Avoid stopping under trees, overpasses, and buildings – i.e. things that can fall on you.
 If you’re driving on an overpass, continue to solid ground.

-2. Turn off your car and use the parking break.
+2. Turn off your car and use the parking brake.
 Cover your head with your arms and wait out the shaking.

 3. Once it’s over, drive cautiously.
-Aftershocks are unpredictable in size and timing (the L.A.
-Times reported that last Friday’s quake caused hundreds of mini-shocks), so don’t dilly dally to your destination, but be prepared to stop again if there is another noticeably big shake.
+Aftershocks are unpredictable in size and timing (some quakes cause hundreds of mini-shocks), so don’t dilly dally to your destination, but be prepared to stop again if there is another noticeably big shake.